GLOBAL DATA PROTECTION ADDENDUM FOR ADVERTISERS

 FOR PERSONAL DATA TRANSFERS FROM DT (ON BEHALF OF PUBLISHERS) TO ADVERTISER

-ANNEX to the COMMISSION IMPLEMENTING DECISION on standard contractual clauses for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council:
+ANNEX to the COMMISSION IMPLEMENTING DECISION on standard contractual clauses for the transfer of personal data to third countries under Regulation (EU) 2016/679 of the European Parliament and of the Council:

 ☐ MODULE TWO: Transfer controller to processor